Squalm/Squalm/README.md

  - [Cyberdiscovery](https://joincyberdiscovery.com/) (through Assess) progressing to essentials in 2019 and 2020.

 #### LANGUAGES
-Julia, Python, C#, GML and counting.
+Julia, Python, GML and counting.

 #### PROJECTS
 My main projects are pins below this.
 Feel free to contribute!